LeadSpend/jquery-validate-leadspend/README.md

 been filled out incorrectly.
 The LeadSpend plugin is no exception, and provides default messages for each invalid state.
 These states are as follows:

 * Deny Email Eddress: An email address has been classified by LeadSpend as invalid.
-This can mean the address is undeliverable, unreachable, illegitimate, or disposable, and LeadSpend recommends not accepting these addresses.
+This can mean the address is undeliverable, unreachable, illegitimate, or disposable and LeadSpend recommends not accepting these addresses.

 * Email Validity Pending: An email address has been sent to the LeadSpend API to be classified, but the result has not been returned yet.
-Don't worry, we have a response, but sometimes these things take time (our default timeout is 5 seconds).
+Don't worry, we'll have a response, but sometimes these things take time (our default timeout is 5 seconds).

-These may be customized using either a string or a function, by assigning custom rules to the LeadSpendEmail class of your email field.
+These messages may be customized using either a string or a function, by assigning custom rules to the LeadSpendEmail class of your email field.
 If a function is used, the function must accept one parameter and return a string.
 The example below is used in demo/js/leadspend.custom.tutorial.js.